Home / Cancer Care / Traveling for cancer care: 3 questions to ask

 Some medical centers or lodging options, such as Cattails Place, have support groups available so you can connect with people going through cancer treatments.

-“Marshfield Clinic Health System has several support groups that meet to help patients through their journey,” Kaiser said.
+“Marshfield Clinic Health System has support groups that meet to help patients through their journey,” Kaiser said.
 “I think staying with others that are going through similar journeys can create important bonds during this time.”

 To stay connected, Kaiser also recommends talking with family often on the phone or connecting via video chat if you are away for an extended period of time.